lelutin/.vim/README.md

     sudo apt install shfmt
     # Install gem used by coc-ruby
     sudo gem install solargraph  # TODO this too should be packaged in debian
-    # puppet LSP server. can also be used with vimspector for debugging
+    # the puppet LSP server ships its own vendored puppet, so we need to make
-    # first, make sure to remove the puppet-agent debian package -- having it installed twice on
+    # sure to remove the puppet-agent debian package -- having it installed
-    # the machine will cause trouble for our local install
+    # twice on the machine will cause trouble for our local install
     sudo apt remove puppet-agent
-    # XXX that should get packaged and installed system-wide. but it's most
-    #   probably a PITA to do since they vendor a bunch of stuff
-    cd ~/.vim/bundle/vimspector
-    mkdir -p gadgets/linux
-    cd !$
-    git clone https://github.com/puppetlabs/puppet-editor-services.git cust_puppet-debugserver
-    cd !$
-    bundle config set --local path '~/.gem'
-    bundle install && bundle exec rake gem_revendor
     # Install rust-related tools used by coc-rust-analyzer
     # rust-src needed for the analyzer to do its thing
     sudo apt install rust-src rustfmt
     #
+    # Install vimspector gadgets (DAP servers)
+    vim -c "VimspectorInstall"
     # Install CoC plugins
     vim -c "CocInstall"
-    # Install vimspector gadgets (DAP servers)
-    vim -c "VimspectorInstall debugpy vscode-bash-debug"

 Note: mon caractère `<leader>` est configuré pour être `,` mais c'est moins chiant d'écrire juste `,` dans les exemples